AliBazzi/IdentityServer3.Contrib.RedisStore/README.md

 ```

+**Note**: you can add prefix to the keys stored in Redis Store by setting keyPrefix parameter to a value of your own choice on any of  ConfigureOperationalRedisStoreServices overloads.

 ## the solution approach

 the solution was approached based on how the [SQL Store](https://github.com/IdentityServer/IdentityServer3.EntityFramework) storing the operational data, but the concept of Redis as a NoSQL db is totally different than relational db concepts, all the operational data stores implement the following [ITransientDataRepository](https://github.com/IdentityServer/IdentityServer3/blob/master/source%2FCore%2FServices%2FITransientDataRepository.cs) interface: